kylerjohnston/muumu.us/_posts/2020-03-07-scraping-hackernews-who-is-hiring-with-ruby.md

 # Filtering the jobs

-Now that we have all the jobs, I want to pull out only the ones I&rsquo;m interested in.
+Now that we have all the jobs, I want to pull out only the ones I'm interested in.
 I add the following method to the `HNJobScraper` class.
 Given a regular expression, it loops through each job and pushes the ones with matching `text` fields to a `matches` array.
 Then it returns the `matches` array.

 {% highlight ruby %}
 def filter(pattern)